joj-jh/puzzleparty/README.md

   - ~~Only show when valid inputs~~
   - ~~Validation highlighting (ensuring username is not blank)~~
   - ~~Store username from previous sessions~~
-- Switch out to nostr version of trystero (torrent version is failing for me)
 - ~~Hide stuff until connection is made (looks bad)~~
 - Make sure current system initiates syncing of messages properly
 - Is global messaging method okay?
 Or should a designated host act as single source of truth?